rukmanigopalan/adlsgen1togen2migrationsamples/src/ADLS Gen1 and Gen2 ACL Behavior/ADLS Gen1 and Gen2 ACL Behavior  Analysis .md

 **GEN1 Behavior Testing Steps**
 1. Create a file/directory with UMASK set via Java SDK
     *	Step1: Connect ADLS gen1 with service principal (SPN)
-    *	Step2 : Create a file/directory with UMASK set
+    *	Step2 : Create a file/directory with UMASK set and see the result

 **GEN2 Behavior Testing Steps**
 1. Create a file/directory with UMASK set via Java SDK
      *	Step1: Connect ADLS gen2 with service principal (SPN)
-     *	Step2: : Create a file/directory with UMASK set
+     *	Step2: : Create a file/directory with UMASK set and see the result